Why This Exists 2025 Results 2025 Pilot The Program The Founder FAQ Partners Ask Clarity Apply for the 2026 Founding Cohort

 The Founder

-Christopher Hilton is a jazz bassist studying under Gerald Cannon — a faculty member at both Oberlin Conservatory and the Juilliard School — with a background spanning performance and computer science.
+He now studies jazz bass at Oberlin Conservatory under Gerald Cannon, a faculty member at both Oberlin Conservatory and the Juilliard School.
+Christopher's background spans performance and computer science.

-That experience shaped the philosophy behind Island Innovators Bahamas: a higher standard built on the result of discipline, mentorship, and the expectation to deliver real work under pressure.
-Island Innovators Bahamas was developed during his first year at Oberlin to make that kind of development more accessible — while also creating a space where music and technology are not separate paths, but tools students use to develop, perform, and present work that reflects who they are and the direction they're building toward.
+That experience shaped the philosophy behind Island Innovators Bahamas: a higher standard built on discipline, mentorship, and the expectation to deliver real work under pressure.
+Island Innovators Bahamas was developed during his first year at Oberlin to make that kind of development more accessible, while also creating a space where music and technology are not separate paths, but tools students use to develop, perform, and present work that reflects who they are and the direction they are headed.

 The Tribune